tgqc/QView/readme.md

 * To the Netbeans project for their work on the platform (http://netbeans.org/features/platform/).
 A great way to get up and running quickly.
 * To Chistophe Bouthier (http://christ.bouthier.free.fr/t) for his work on the hypertree library.

+###IBM MQ Client classes
+IBM retain ownserhip of the 'com.ibm.mq' jave client libraries.
+Terms and conditions can be found under the 'QView-Suite/com.ibm.mq' and 'QView-suite\com.ibm.mq\release\modules\ext' directories.
+If you plan to use this tool in a commercial setting, please be confident of your authorization to use these libraries by downloading a free copy of the client code directly from IBM.

 ---